aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/entity/notationname/_index.md

 ---
 title: Entity.NotationName
 second_title: Aspose.SVG for .NET API Reference
-description: Entity property.
+description: Entity NotationName property.
 For unparsed entities the name of the notation for the entity.
 For parsed entities this is null
 type: docs
 weight: 40
 url: /net/aspose.svg.dom/entity/notationname/